August Property Tax Deadlines by State: What's Due This Month

 Frequently Asked Questions

 August is dominated by Florida's TRIM notices and Pennsylvania's county-level appeal deadlines.
 Florida homeowners have just 25 days after receiving the TRIM notice to file with the Value Adjustment Board.
-Pennsylvania deadlines vary by county but typically fall August 1 to September 1.
+Pennsylvania deadlines vary by county.

 What to Do in August?

 When your TRIM notice arrives, the clock starts.
-PropertyTaxFight builds your evidence packet fast so you can file before the deadline.
-Comparable sales, assessment analysis, appeal-ready documents.
+PropertyTaxFight can build your evidence packet quickly so you can file before the deadline, providing the necessary comparable sales, assessment analysis, and appeal-ready documents.